 To ensure the security of your LogicMonitor account, Collectors should be installed on secured systems and networks to prevent unauthorized access.
 At minimum, we recommend applying baseline security hardening on all Collector systems:

-- use strong passwords for administrative accounts
+- Use strong passwords for administrative accounts

-- change default passwords as applicable
+- Change default passwords as applicable

-- disable guest accounts and unnecessary network services
+- Disable guest accounts and unnecessary network services

-- keep up with vendor-provided security patches
+- Stay current with vendor-provided security patches

-- ensure the network on which it is installed isn't directly accessible from the public internet
+- Ensure the network on which it is installed isn't directly accessible from the public internet